Susan-Paudel/Activities-and-intents/README.md

 ![alt text](ScreenshotAndRecord/Record.gif)

-**The above record show the whole working functionality of app.The UI Consist of two activity i.e.Two pages **
+**The above record show the whole working functionality of app.The UI Consist of two activity i.e.Two pages with three different views; 2 button views and 3 text view.
+The 'SayHello' button is used to display the count value in next page while the 'Count' button is used to increase the count value when pressed.
+Similarly, the text view at the center is used to display the current count value and the counter value in the second page**